ramseyrossmann/extreme-temperatures/README.md

-This repository has the code used to run the experiments in a paper titled "A Framework for Balancing Power Grid Efficiency and Risk with Bi-objective Stochastic Integer Optimization."
+This repository has the code used to run the experiments in the paper titled "A Framework for Balancing Power Grid Efficiency and Risk with Bi-objective Stochastic Integer Optimization."
 Please contact Ramsey Rossmann (rossmann2@wisc.edu) for questions regarding the included code.

 After cloning, do the following to begin running the basic experiments.